Demonstration Experiments: Introduction

 In this paper, we focus on a fourth objective: determining whether some treatment level has a positive effect on at least one outcome for at least some subpopulation.
 This question arises naturally in early-stage or exploratory experimentation, where a decision maker must determine whether an intervention shows sufficient promise to justify a larger, more costly, and more tightly controlled experiment.
 Often, decision makers face a large number of candidate interventions, outcomes, or subpopulations, and must allocate limited experimental resources accordingly.

 We study experimental designs that adaptively allocate samples in order to improve the power to detect the existence of effects which exceed a threshold value.
 We refer to such studies as \emph{demonstration experiments}, reflecting the idea that their main purpose is to establish the presence of an effect rather than to estimate its magnitude.
+Such experiments may also be called ``proof-of-concept,'' ``exploratory,'' or ``litmus-test'' experiments; in the sequential decision-making literature, the objective is closely related to the \emph{threshold-bandit} problem \citep{locatelli2016optimal,kaufmann2018sequential}.
 Unlike classical A/B tests, the goal is not to estimate an average treatment effect precisely, nor to identify the single best arm, but rather to accumulate statistical evidence that at least one meaningful effect is present.

 What is the potential benefit of adaptivity in this setting?
 In the simplest case of a single treatment and a single outcome in a homogeneous population, adaptive designs offer little advantage.
 However, when treatment effects are heterogeneous across arms, outcomes, or subpopulations, adaptively reallocating samples toward promising effects can substantially improve power relative to uniform designs.